-We have already said many times in recent posts that Microsoft Office is the best of Office suite you can get.
-Well, sometimes using this productivity package, you may ran into technical troubles.
-We can understand that not everyone is of technical mind, thus we continue to share more common issues via our troubleshooting posts, so that beginners make an easy fix for the issue they have just came across.
-Well, this post will help you resolve the following error, while using Microsoft Office:
+We have already said many times in recent posts that Microsoft Office is the best Office suite you can get.
+Well, sometimes using this productivity package, you may run into technical troubles.
+We can understand that not everyone is of a technical mind, thus we continue to share more common issues via our troubleshooting posts so that beginners make an easy fix for the issue they have just come across.
+Well, this post will help you resolve the following error while using Microsoft Office:

 Something went wrong.
 Sorry, we ran into a problem.
 Go online for additional help.
 Error code 30094-4

 When we heard of this issue for the first time, we felt restarting Windows may help – but even after restarting the machine, the were no differences in the situation.
 Before you decide to reinstall Office, we suggest you try to repair Office installation by following these steps:

 Office Error code 30094-4, Something went wrong

 1. Press Windows Key + E while you’re at Desktop.
 This will take you to This PC window, click Uninstall or change a program.

 2. From the list of installed programs, look for Microsoft Office entry like we have shown below and highlight it.
 Click on Change.

 3. In the next window so appears, pick Repair and click Continue.